amtega/ansible_role_docker_engine/README.md

 ## Role Variables

 A list of all the default variables for this role is available in `defaults/main.yml`.
+Fedora 31-32 not install/config docker-storage-setup or init params to docker engine.

 ## Example Playbook